Spring in Dorset is just beautiful and the perfect place Read More

 The Weymouth and Portland Legacy Trail is a lovely way to explore Dorset.
 You can do the whole trail which is 20km long, from Littlemoor through to Portland Bill or you can visit the main sites by bicycle, bus or car.
 The whole walk takes in all the places on the Wild about Weymouth and Portland postcards and there are ten circular walks from each spot.
 The postcards each feature the wildlife that can be seen from each place, from Barn Owls at Lorton Meadows, Little Tern birds at Chesil Beach, Kestrels at the Merchants Incline, Starling on the Esplanade and Razorbill on the Portland Bill.
 Take your pick from this fantastic wildlife selection and head to these beautiful Weymouth and Portland areas for your fill of enriching wildlife.

 As well as the stunning natural wonders of landscape and wildlife, Dorset is also rich in history.
 A walk near the majestic Corfe Castle is the perfect excuse not only to enjoy the green rolling landscape which surrounds the ruins, but also to stop off in the pretty village of Corfe.
 This quaint, historic village is a lovely place to finish your walk and reward yourself with a pint of local ale, or a traditional cream tea.

-If beautiful brisk walks appeal to you and you would like to choose a cottage to rent in an idyllic walking spot, then do ask our Dream Cottages team who will be delighted to advise you.
-If you want to bring your dog then we have many dog friendly properties so be sure to check out the cottage descriptions before you book.
+If beautiful brisk walks appeal to you and you would like to choose a cottage to rent in an idyllic walking spot, then do ask our Dream Dorset Cottages team who will be delighted to advise you.
+If you want to bring your dog then we have many dog friendly cottages so be sure to check out the cottage descriptions before you book.